vmsmith/LearningGit/2_GitHub_and_the_Web.md

 ### SSH keys

+Check if SSH key(s) already exist

+    ls -al ~/.ssh

+By default, the filenames of the public keys are one of the following:

+    id_dsa.pub
+    id_ecdsa.pub
+    id_ed25519.pub
+    id_rsa.pub

+If you don't have an existing public and private key pair, or don't wish to use any that are available to connect to GitHub, then generate a new SSH key.

 ### Create a repository on GitHub

 Do not initialize the new repository with README, license, or gitignore files.
 You can add these files after your project has been pushed to GitHub.